appressoas/django_cradmin/docs/apps.cradmin_user_single_use_token.rst

 ************
 When you have a User and want to generate a unique token for that user, use::

-    from django_cradmin.apps.cradmin_user_single_use_token.models import UserSingleUseToken
+    from django_cradmin.apps.cradmin_user_single_use_token.models import GenericTokenWithMetadata
     from django.contrib.auth import get_user_model

     myuser = get_user_model().get(...)
-    singleusetoken = UserSingleUseToken.objects.generate(app='myapp', user=myuser)
+    singleusetoken = GenericTokenWithMetadata.objects.generate(app='myapp', user=myuser)
     # Use singleusetoken.token

-This creates a UserSingleUseToken object with a ``token``-attribute that contains a unique token.
+This creates a GenericTokenWithMetadata object with a ``token``-attribute that contains a unique token.
 The app is provided for two reasons:

 - Makes it easier  to debug/browse the data model because you know what app